SparkMonitor/varOne/README.md

 > - **LOG_DIR(optional)**: is the directory which placed your custom log4j.properties.

-After running, will open the browser automatically and redirect to http://localhost:8080/varOne-web/index.html
+After running, the browser will automatically open and redirect to http://localhost:8080/varOne-web/index.html

-If you get the following error when startup, please make sure the following configuration files exist in **$HOME/.varOne/conf**
+If you get the following error during startup, please make sure the following configuration files exist in **$HOME/.varOne/conf**
 ```java
 java.lang.RuntimeException: Please confirm these files core-site.xml,hdfs-site.xml,yarn-site.xml,metrics.properties exist in the /home/user1/.varone/conf
 ```
-If lanuch to varOne web at first time successfully, varOne will ask you to input the port of varOne daemonds which you started before.
+If first launch is successful, varOne will ask you to input the port of varOne daemonds which you started before.

 # **Development**

-## Prerequests
+## Prerequisites
 - JDK 7 and later
 - Node.js v4.0.0 and later
 - Gradle(for building Java project)

 ## Brief Introduction
-varOne use Java to implement the backend service(include RPC, RESTful ..etc) and take React.js as our frontend soultion.
+varOne uses Java to implement the backend service(include RPC, RESTful, etc) and React.js as our frontend solution.

-The varOne architecture is in the below picture:
+The varOne architecture is pictured below:
 <img src='http://sparkmonitor.github.io/varOne/images/varOne_arch.png'/>

 ## Start development